MaxArt2501/gulp-lwip/readme.md

 ## Notes

 The strong point of `lwip` is that it allows to manipulate images without external dependencies like ImageMagick or similar.
 However, this doesn't mean you won't need anything else: during the installation, source files will be compiled using [`node-gyp`](https://github.com/TooTallNate/node-gyp), which means Python and a C++ compiler will be used.
-In particular, Windows installations will need Visual Studio 2013 at least.
+In particular, Windows installations will need Visual Studio 2013 at least, or [Visual C++ 2015 Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools) if you don't want a full VS installation (don't forget to do `npm config set msvs_version 2015 --global` and have node-gyp 3.4.0 at least).

 See `node-gyp`'s page for more informations.